-General and administrative expenses include legal fees, audit fees, salaries and benefits for certain REIT employees, trustee fees, transfer agent fees, insurance and other administrative costs.
-For the three months ended December 31, 2021, the \$405 higher spend compared to the prior period is primarily the result of higher Audit and Tax Fees, Legal / Consulting Fees, and travel.
+General and administrative expenses include legal fees, audit fees, salaries and benefits for certain REIT employees, trustee fees, transfer agent fees, taxes, insurance and other administrative costs.
+For the three months ended December 31, 2022, the \$775 higher spend compared to the prior period is primarily the result of due diligence expenses from non-completed acquisitions that failed to meet the REIT's investment criteria and increased spending in payroll and benefits from additional headcount as a result of replacing outsourced roles with REIT employees.